-- The landlord who received rent had to pay service tax @ 15% on rental income if he let out the property for commercial purposes.
+The landlord who received lease had to pay 15% GST on lease rent of land if he let out the property for commercial purposes.

-GST rate on renting of immovable property (after implementation of GST),
+GST on renting of immovable property (after implementation of GST),

 As Nitin’s rental income is less than Rs 20 lakhs, he need not pay GST on rent.